egri-nagy/popbook/README.md

 # Poetry of Programming - Puzzle Based Introduction to Functional Programming

-**The course was presented at the [2017 Clojure/conj](http://2017.clojure-conj.org/) conference!** Here is the [abstract](http://2017.clojure-conj.org/poetry-of-programming/) of the talk and its  [recorded video](https://www.youtube.com/watch?v=XRjPnuPv6xo).
+**The course was presented at the [2017 Clojure/conj](http://2017.clojure-conj.org/) conference!** Here are  the [slides](TALKS/2017_Clojure_conj_ENA.pdf), the [abstract](http://2017.clojure-conj.org/poetry-of-programming/),  and the  [recorded video](https://www.youtube.com/watch?v=XRjPnuPv6xo) of the talk.

 This is a [Clojure](http://clojure.org) programming course designed for non-programmers, in particular for Liberal Arts students with some college/high school algebra background.
 The course only discusses the functional core of the language.

 [Poetry of Programming Book PDF](PoP.pdf)